 People will ask you if you’re married/why not/when are you having children at least one million times.
 You’d be surprised how quickly they can work it into conversations, too—I once had a taxi driver ask me if I was married 30 seconds after we met.

 Men will be overprotective and want to escort you everywhere.
+A common plight with solo female travelers!
 Good intentions matter, but if men are restricting your travels too much, don’t let them stop you.
 Many people have this idea that if you walk outside unaccompanied by a man you’re going to be raped/murdered/abducted/assaulted by wild boars.
 Fun fact: you’re not.
 Except maybe the boars.
 Beware of boars.

 What to wear in Pakistan as a woman?